The-Brook-Nook/General/README.md

   1. Information about your device.
 (OS, specifications)
   2. Steps on how to reproduce the issue.
   3. The date the issue occurred.

+## Submitting a change 🍓 :
+If you think some rules are unfair or some are missing, please use the issues tab found [here](https://github.com/CreacOwo/The-Brook-Nook/issues).
+I will carefully review the request and accept the change.

 ## FAQ ❓ :
 #### 1. How can I become a VIP?